Carnivore Diet Advice That Actually Makes Sense

 Getting Enough Carbs

-The carbohydrate recommendations are based on this research paper, highlighting how mans carbs a human actually needs for sports performance:
+The carbohydrate recommendations are based on this research paper, highlighting how many carbs a human actually needs for sports performance:

 To answer the most common question, yes, your body does need carbs.
 So much so, that your body, specifically the liver, actually makes them all day for you.
-Of course, you can go 100% carb free on a carnivore diet and, after a transition period, you'd do just fine, but most people prefer to start on a low carb diet.
+Of course, you can go 100% carb free on a carnivore diet and, after a transition period, you'd do just fine.

 How This Might Look